Orion-Grieco/object-processing-starter-1/writing/reflection.md

 - **Search time**: the time overhead associated with searching for a specified search term using the various approaches for string comparison.

-TODO: The **Search time** is a critical part of the experiment and, as you study it, please make sure that you consider the following key issues:
+PLACEHOLDER: The **Search time** is a critical part of the experiment and, as you study it, please make sure that you consider the following key issues:

 - The search term that will control whether or not a specific attribute of the